alexreardon/node_example/README.md

 ## Examples

-Generally the following examples can be excuted by the following:
+Generally the following examples can be executed by the following:

 ```
 node [filename] // '.js' is optional